NEEL RAYA MD INC.

 hypertension, elevated cholesterol, diabetes and cigarette smoking.
 The USPSTF

 does not recommend routine electrocardiograms (EKG).
-The AAFP suggests a baseline
+The AAFP suggests a

-45 to 65 years of age, but not in persons over 65.
+women 45 to 65 years of age, but not in persons over 65.
 The ACP recommends

 cholesterol testing in every patient every 5 years after the age of 20.